NaDasai/eagle-finance/smart-contracts/ecosystem-contribution.md

 ## 5. Conclusion

 EagleFi's development journey necessitated significant work in establishing robust and safe handling of `u256` values, an area with limited examples in the early Massa ecosystem.
 By contributing the `SafeMath256` library, an efficient `sqrt` implementation for `u256`, and providing reference implementations for their practical usage within core DeFi logic like liquidity management, we hope to lower the barrier for other developers building sophisticated financial applications on Massa.
-We encourage the community to utilize, adapt, and build upon these `u256`-focused contributions.
+We encourage the community to utilize, adapt, and build upon these `u256` focused contributions.